Student-Work-Classroom-Demo-MUBAS/personal-site-css-and-html-VictoriaJoy237/README.md

 ## What I am most proud of
 1. I am happy that I'm able to link sections,pages, images etc withouth much difficulty
+2. Another thing I'm proud of is that my website design is improving as I go, the sketched plan is getting better.